UEFA Europa League venue changes

 Article summary

-Venues have been changed for the round of 32 first leg between Real Sociedad and Manchester United, and Molde's meeting with Hoffenheim.
+Venues have been changed for four UEFA Europa League round of 32 games.

 Article top media content